Cambridge Judge Business School: History

-Founding and early years
+Founding and Early Years

-The School was established in 1990 as the Judge Institute for Management Studies.
-In 1991, donations from Sir Paul and Lady Judge, together with the Monument Trust, provided the funds for the construction of a building for the newly formed business school.
+The business school was established in 1990 as the Judge Institute for Management Studies, named after Paul Judge, a founding benefactor of the school.
+In 1991, donations from Sir Paul and Lady Judge, together with the Monument Trust, provided the funds for the construction of a building for the newly formed Business School.

 Architect John Outram was appointed to the project, which was completed in August 1995 and officially opened by Queen Elizabeth II.
 Before the business school's founding, management studies had been taught at the university since 1954.

 Name changes

 In September 2005, the Judge Institute of Management Studies was renamed as the Judge Business School.
-It then adopted the title Cambridge Judge Business School during 2010, and revised its logo to read "University of Cambridge Judge Business School" rather than "Cambridge Judge Business School" in November 2010.
+In 2010, the Business School adopted the name Cambridge Judge Business School, University of Cambridge, reflecting its institutional association with the University of Cambridge, as a department of the University's School of Technology.

-Benefactor Sir Paul Judge died in 2017.
+Benefactor Paul Judge died in 2017.

-Architecture
+Architecture / Campus & Facilities

-John Outram converted the listed ward blocks and arcades of the old hospital building, and rebuilt the central block into a space that now contains a library, common room, seminar and teaching rooms, floating staircases and balconies, break-out boxes and the main hall.
-He also added three new buildings: